Hydroflame522/SignedMTG-Scraper/README.md

 # SignedMTG Scraper
 A selenium script to find and save signed/graded/altered MTG card listings from TCGPlayer.
 Will print all outputs into a `.xlsx` file.
+I am not responsible for any issues resulting from the usage of this script.

 ## Dependencies
 Python 3.11.9 (Later versions should work but this is what I use<br>